rayacode/LakeConverter/README.md

 - Solid multithreading practices with JavaFX
 - Integration of JAVE for audio/video processing using FFmpeg

 Originally developed two years ago, this project is now being published for reference and possible future development.
-The main motivation for publishing is to revisit JavaFX concurrency patterns and share a practical example.
+The main motivation for publishing is to revisit JavaFX concurrency

 Further updates are not guaranteed but may happen depending on future exploration.